 Invasive alien species in Irish waterways to be tackled in new campaign

-A new campaign to tackle invasive alien species in Irish waterways has been launched today (January 19).
+A new campaign to tackle invasive alien species in Irish waterways has been launched this week.

 The 'Check, Clean, Dry' campaign encourages water users to help reduce the risk of spreading non-native species and disease to protect Ireland's biodiversity.